-- Description: PBDA supports provision of open access wholesale last-mile broadband service for the life of the subsidized networks, on fair, equal, and neutral terms to all potential retail providers. - Scoring: Full points will be awarded to those applicants that provide for open.
+- Description: PBDA supports provision of open access wholesale last-mile broadband service for the life of the subsidized networks, on fair, equal, and neutral terms to all potential retail providers. - Scoring: Full points will be awarded to those applicants that provide last mile open access.
 No points will be awarded for those applicants that fail to provide open access of last mile.